dylan-lang/opendylan/documentation/duim-reference/source/graphics.rst

 specified in "device coordinates".
 Device coordinates are calculated by transforming the user-supplied coordinates by each of the following:

 - The user-supplied transformation
 - The medium transformation
 - The transformation that maps from the sheet to the display device

-*Note:* If the last of these is a pure translation that translates by an integer multiple of device units, then it has no effect on the rendering other than placement of the figure drawn on the display device.
+.. note:: If the last of these is a pure translation that translates by an integer multiple of device units, then it has no effect on the rendering other than placement of the figure drawn on the display device.

 Roughly speaking, a pixel is affected by drawing a shape only when it is inside that shape.
 Since pixels are little squares, and the abstract